MindsIgnited/ai-activity-summary/SETUP.md

 ### Calendar Events
 - Calendar events from the authenticated user's calendar
-- Event details, attendees, and duration
+- Event details, attendees, and meeting links
-- Online meeting information when available
-- Direct links to calendar events
-- **User-Specific**: Only your own calendar events are included
+- **User-Specific**: Only your calendar events are included (user-specific API calls)